 Peaks of 30,000 people enter the Vatican Museums daily and I can only imagine the horror of being stuck in endless queues and long waiting times.
 Having the chance of walking around all that beauty in total peace was priceless!

 Raffa was super fun and shared lots of information and anecdotes on the stunning artworks around us that I probably wouldn’t know now if I visited the Vatican on my own.
 For example, did you know that Michelangelo wanted nothing to do with the making of the Sistine Chapel, since he was primarily a sculptor and had no experience whatsoever with frescoes?
-Yep, but the poor guy was forced to accept and he spent four years perched on scaffolding, with paint dripping down his face, leaving him almost blind.
+Yep, but the poor guy was forced to accept it and spent four years perched on scaffolding, with paint dripping down his face, leaving him almost blind.
 I was so fascinating by this and many other stories shared by Raffa that now I’m looking for a good book on Michelangelo’s life!

-What I saw during this Vatican tour
+What I saw during the tour

 The Roman Guy’s “Early Access Vatican Gold Tour” begins in the stunning Candelabra Gallery of the Vatican Museums, with a spectacular exhibition of marbles and sculptures.
 There’s such a variety of beautiful art pieces in there that will literally make your head spin!